3 Beneficial Back-Office Tools

 Due to the dynamic characteristics of this program, the amount of cash, discount percentages, and invoice discounts offered change to fit current strategies.
 For instance, the discount offered changes as the cash flow position of the buyer changes.
 Additionally, the percentage of the discount can decrease as the transaction becomes closer to the normal payment date.

 With dynamic discounting, the savings to the buying company can be tremendous.
-The exact savings achieved depends on the vendor makeup of your organization and the level of participation by your suppliers.
-Companies have reported savings of 2% to 3% of EBITA and others have expressed savings of .001% to .003% of spend (or $1 million to $3 million on $1 billion in total spend).
-While savings data may vary what is obvious is the tremendous potential for your bottom line from a dynamic discounting program.
+The exact savings achieved depend on the vendor makeup of your organization and the level of participation by your suppliers.
+Companies have reported savings of 2% to 3% of EBITA, and others have expressed savings of .001% to .003% of spend (or $1 million to $3 million on $1 billion in total spend).
+While savings data may vary, what is obvious is the tremendous potential for your bottom line from a dynamic discounting program.

 Accounts Payable Automation